Search

 • Nectarines, plums, prunes, table grapes, raisins, apples and pears are all important crops for the country, having high-growth-potential while also being labour intensive (Sihlobo, 2018).

-• Fruit export development has featured in previous government strategies like the Industrial Policy Action Plan (IPAP) 2018/19 – 2020/21.
+• Fruit export development featured in previous government strategies like the Industrial Policy Action Plan (IPAP) 2018/19 – 2020/21.
 The intention was to accelerate export growth and develop value-added/processed products in both new and existing markets.

 • The Western Cape Department of Agriculture has the Alternative Crops Fund (ACF) – R3 million per annum – to boost exports and bolster land reform.
 Alternative, smaller crops like cherries, berries and pomegranates have high market value and are export-orientated.
 They are also mostly water smart and would therefore be preferred crops.
 Promoting alternative crops is also one of the proposed actions of the SmartAgri plan.